sdomanskyi/decneo/README.md

 The software runs in Python >= 3.8

-DECNEO is dependent on the following packages, so install or update:
+DECNEO is dependent on the following packages, that are installed/updated with installation of DECNEO:
-- [x] Matlibplot - for plotting results
+- [x] Matplotlib - plotting from Python
-- [x] NetworkX - TEXT
+- [x] NetworkX - used in network enrichment analysis
-- [x] Pandas and NumPy and hdf5 - for processing data
+- [x] Pandas and tables - for data storage and analysis
-- [x] rpy2 - TEXT
+- [x] NumPy - for processing data
-- [x] sklearn - TEXT
+- [x] sklearn - we use clustering algorithms and metrics
-- [x] tables - TEXT
+- [x] adjustText - optimization of text labels locations in plots

 ### Installation

 To install DECNEO as a package:

-	$ python setup.py install
+	$ pip install decneo

-Alternatively, you can create a local copy of this project for development purposes, and install the package from the cloned directory:
+Alternatively, you can clone a local copy of this project, and install the package from the cloned directory:

 	git clone https://github.com/sdomanskyi/decneo